0xvivek04/EGGcellent/README.md

-# Eggcellent: Poultry Farming Automation
+# EGGcellent: Poultry Farming Automation

-Eggcellent is an advanced app designed for automating poultry farming operations.
+EGGcellent is an advanced app designed for automating poultry farming operations.
 Developed by instrumentation students at Vishwakarma Institute of Technology, this app offers comprehensive real-time monitoring and control for various parameters essential for maintaining optimal poultry farming conditions.

 ## Key Features